 TOEFL scores are required for international applicants or applicants who earned a degree outside the U.S. (minimum scores: 100/600/250).
 Scores will be reviewed based on section scores and total scores.
 IELTS scores may be submitted in lieu of TOEFL scores (minimum Overall Band Score: 7.5).

-Please write approximately 500 words explaining your reasons for pursuinga degree from Drexel; your short-term and long-term career plans; and how your background, experience, interest, and/or values, when combined with a Drexel degree, will enable you to pursue these goals successfully.
-Specify your research interests and provide the names of faculty members with whom you would like to carry out your research.
+Please write approximately 500 words describing the research advisors whom you envision working with; how your interests, experience, and training align with their research; your reasons for pursuing a degree from Drexel; your short-term and long-term career plans; and how a degree from Drexel will enable you to pursue these goals successfully.

 Submit your essay with your application or through the Discover Drexel portal after you submit your application.

 Upload your résumé as part of your admission application or through the Discover Drexel Portal after you submit your application.

 Two letters of recommendation are required.
 It is highly recommended that these letters come from tenured or tenure-track faculty members at your undergraduate institution.
 Additional letters from scientists in leadership positions with whom you had professional contact are acceptable.